tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

 ### Who:

-- Are You Someone Who Will Appreciate Their Spiritual Portrait?
+How to determine whether you would like to see your Spiritual Portrait.

 - World's Shortest Personality Quiz - or Something
   - Instant Personality Quiz?
   - Two questions, pick where you are on the continuum
     - Use at least positive, neutral, and negative synonym on each side
     - Use the colors subtlely in the continuum - a gradient with white in the middle might be nice
     - S ------- N - where are you, on a scale of 1-10?
     - T ------- F - where are you, on a scale of 1-10?
   - What your score means:
     - If your score is 10 or more, you will like your spiritual portrait
       - The higher your score, the better chance you will like it
     - If your score is less than 10, a spiritual portrait is not for you
       - The lower your score, the less probability you will like it

 - How it works
   - Personality traits and images of personalities are abstract
     - If you are more N than S,
     - If you are more Blue than Yellow,
     - If you prefer ideas to facts,
     - If you are more comfortable with abstractions than most,
     - Then you will understand the images more easily
   - Personality traits and images of personalities are all about people
     - If you are more F than T,
     - If you are more Red than Green,
     - If you prefer emotions to logic,
     - If you'd rather work with people than things,
     - Then you will understand the images more easily

 ### Conclusion - The Pitch